 Within our evaluation we look at the stresses on the tree, its location, risks to surroundings, safety, its impact on other trees, and many other factors.
 Billings Landscaping personnel plant trees and help trees that are under distress.
 We don’t only remove trees like many local tree services.

 When should I remove a tree?

 You should remove a tree when it is dead.
-Dead limbs are weak and during storms, broken limbs can fall on people, pets, and property.
+Dead limbs are weak and easily break during heavy snow storm and high wind.
+Broken limbs can fall on people, pets, and property.
 Dead trees and limbs are unsafe and should be removed quickly.

 Another time when you should remove a tree is if there is a liability involved.
 When a tree is in close proximity to a home there is a potential liability.
 Architects design homes and building by using a occupancy rating to help them assess the level of risk.
 Often times it is best to remove heavy tree limbs when they are located over a home, building, driveway, playground, or other valuable property, people, and pets.
 Large tree limbs can become projectiles that can collapse a structure and harm the occupants.
 Heavy tree limbs under force of impact can damage roofs, walls, windows, floors, concrete patios, walkways, driveways, vehicles, and more.

 At Billings Landscaping, we have the professional experience to assess the risks and give you expert advice on what action to take.